-- a it is likely that the debtor will remain viable following the ratification of the rehabilitation agreement; - b the rehabilitation agreement is not likely to be detrimental to creditors' collective recoveries; - the rehabilitation agreement is not the result of malicious, wrongful of unlawful acts of the debtor, any creditor or third party, including acts committed in breach of antitrust laws: - d the rehabilitation agreement treats creditors of the same class equally, provided that deviations from the equal treatment principle may be permitted for a serious business or social reason explained in detail in the court judgment, or where the affected creditors have consented to unequal treatment; and e where the ratification of a rehabilitation agreement is requested by the creditors, the debtor is deemed to consent if it has not notified the court that it objects until the hearing of the creditors' application.
+- it is likely that the debtor will remain viable following the ratification of the rehabilitation agreement; - b the rehabilitation agreement is not likely to be detrimental to creditors' collective recoveries; - c the rehabilitation agreement is not the result of malicious, wrongful of unlawful acts of the debtor, any creditor or third party, including acts committed in breach of antitrust laws; - d the rehabilitation agreement treats creditors of the same class equally, provided that deviations from the equal treatment principle may be permitted for a serious business or social reason explained in detail in the court judgment, or where the affected creditors have consented to unequal treatment; and - e where the ratification of a rehabilitation agreement is requested by the creditors, the debtor is deemed to consent if it has not notified the court that it objects until the hearing of the creditors' application.

-The court will ratify the agreement without assessing whether the criteria of item (a) has been met, if: (1) the agreement includes an explicit statement by the contracting creditors that they agree to the content of the business plan accompanying the rehabilitation agreement; (2) the agreement includes a detailed list of the contracting and non-contracting creditors and of their respective claims and also includes specific reference to those creditors (contracting or non-contracting) that will be affected by the agreement and of the way in which they will be affected; and (3) the agreement and the accompanying business plan have been duly notified to all non-contracting creditors affected by the agreement (including by publication in accordance with the requirements of the Bankruptcy Code).
+The court will ratify the agreement without assessing whether the criteria of item (a) has been met, if: (i) the agreement includes an explicit statement by the contracting creditors that they agree to the content of the business plan accompanying the rehabilitation agreement; (ii) the agreement includes a detailed list of the contracting and non-contracting creditors and of their respective claims, and also includes specific reference to those creditors (contracting or non-contracting) that will be affected by the agreement and of the way in which they will be affected; and (iii) the agreement and the accompanying business plan have been duly notified to all non-contracting creditors affected by the agreement (including by publication in accordance with the requirements of the Bankruptcy Code).

 The debtor, the creditors (as parties to the rehabilitation agreement) and a representative of the employees have a right to be heard at the ratification hearing.
 Any party having a legitimate interest may also join in the proceedings without any prior formalities.
 The court's judgment ratifying the rehabilitation agreement is only subject to third-party opposition, a remedy available to persons who are not parties to the proceedings.
 The court's judgment denying ratification is subject to appeal by a party to the proceedings.
+The court judgment ratifying or denying ratification of a rehabilitation agreement must be published, without undue delay, with the General Commercial Registry and the Bulletin of Judicial Publications of the Single Fund of Independent Professionals, on application of the debtor or any creditor.